Perspective | Domestic abuse has risen during the pandemic. Groups like the House of Ruth are ready.

 Like this mom, who spoke on the condition of anonymity because she was scared that her abuser would find her, thousands of others saw dangerous relationships worsen when the pandemic shrank their worlds.

-It was her pastor who sensed the woman’s plight and pointed her toward the House of Ruth, where she could stay in a safe house.
+It was her pastor who sensed the woman’s plight and pointed her toward House of Ruth, where she could stay in a safe house.

-Since the shutdown began in March, the House of Ruth has moved 16 women, many with children, into its emergency shelters, said Elizabeth Kiker, development director for the D.C.-based nonprofit organization.
+Since the shutdown began in March, the House of Ruth has moved 16 women, many with children, into its emergency shelters, said Elizabeth Kiker, development director for the D.C.-based nonprofit.

 That’s the same number it moved in last year during this time.
 Except this year, it had double the number of requests, she said.